lizardcat/usiu-payroll-system/README.md

 2. **Manage Employees**:
     - Add, edit, or delete employee profiles.
 3. **Calculate Payroll**:
     - Navigate to the Payroll module, select an employee, and specify the month to compute payroll.
+(This feature is currently not working as expected)
 4. **Generate Payslips**:
     - View payslips with a breakdown of salary, deductions, and net pay.
 5. **Manage Positions and Departments**: